The “Fine-Tuning” of the Universe

 “A common sense interpretation of the facts suggests that a superintellect has monkeyed with physics.”

 It was a scientific norm to presume the big bang was utter chaos.
 This normality is now conjecture.
-Physicists, cosmologists, astronomers, and scientists of all kinds can no longer overlook the data of the low entropy state of the early universe – it was complex, orderly, and fixed.
-The exquisite structure, function, organization and interconnectedness of the physical universe and the delicate calibration of the laws, characteristics, parameters, and values of each condition necessary for intelligent life to exist immediately implies a deliberate and directive mind behind its apparent design[1-2].
-To give you a glimpse, the fundamental constants of the universe – physical constants such as gravitational force, electromagnetic force, strong and weak nuclear forces, expansion speed of the universe; initial conditions and “brute facts” such as velocity of light, ratio of masses for protons and electrons, mass excess of neutron over proton; local planetary conditions such as the right amount of water in crust, large moon with right planetary rotation period, steady plate tectonics with right kind of geological interior, proper concentration of sulfur, right planetary mass, near inner edge of circumstellar habitable zone (often called “goldilocks zone”) and also within the galactic habitable zone, to name just a few – are all balanced on such an inconceivably fine point, to call it astronomical is to grossly misconstrue just how precise these measurements were set into motion.
-Scientists are left God-smacked.
-It is not something you would expect if it had all been plunged out of a cosmic toilet bowl.
-Physicist Paul Davies notably remarked that “Through my scientific work I have come to believe more and more strongly that the physical universe is put together with an ingenuity so astonishing that I cannot accept it merely as a brute fact.”[3]
+Physicists, cosmologists, astronomers, and scientists of all stripes can no longer overlook the data of the low entropy state of the early universe – it was complex, orderly, and fixed.
+The exquisite structure, function, organization and interconnectedness of the physical universe and the delicate calibration of the laws, characteristics, parameters, and values of each condition necessary for intelligent life to exist immediately implies a deliberate and directive mind was behind its apparent design[1-2].
+To give you a glimpse, the fundamental constants of the universe— physical constants such as gravitational force, electromagnetic force, strong and weak nuclear forces, expansion speed of the universe; initial conditions and “brute facts” such as velocity of light, ratio of masses for protons and electrons, mass excess of neutron over proton; local planetary conditions such as the right amount of water in crust, large moon with right planetary rotation period, steady plate tectonics with right kind of geological interior, proper concentration of sulfur, right planetary mass, near inner edge of circumstellar habitable zone (often called “goldilocks zone”) and also within the galactic habitable zone, to name just a few—are all balanced on such an inconceivably fine point, that to call it astronomical is to grossly misconstrue just how precise these measurements were set into motion.
+This has left the “anthropic question” at the forefront of this discovery—why are the laws of nature fine-tuned to permit life to exist?—and scientists are left God-smacked.

 From physics to biology, the tuning appears so exact that it is impulsive to think a supernatural cause or agent had a purpose for it.
 God – as the immediate gut reaction goes – is what holds brazen opponents, such as proponents of New Atheism, culpable.
 Rather than let it be, or posit deism, they reject this inference as primitive jaw droppings of merely “natural” intuitions.
 It begs the question: Whose intuition should not be trusted here?